-As seen above, the connection between the Bering Strait mooring data and the shipboard 545 546 section at the canyon head is tenuous at best for the 2008 winter water.
-Furthermore, in both 2008 and 2009 the amount of winter water on the western flank increased substantially 547 farther northward in the canyon, and the water became colder as well - suggestive of a 548 southward inflow of winter water from the East Siberian Sea.
-This, plus the argument 549 presented in Pickart et al. (2010) for polynya-origin water feeding the head of Herald Canyon 550 in 2004, suggests that in order to fully understand the source of the winter water in the 551 canyon we have to consider sources other than Bering Strait.
-552
+As seen above, the connection between the Bering Strait mooring data and the shipboard section at the canyon head is tenuous at best for the 2008 winter water.
+Furthermore, in both 2008 and 2009 the amount of winter water on the western flank increased substantially farther northward in the canyon, and the water became colder as well - suggestive of a southward inflow of winter water from the East Siberian Sea.
+This, plus the argument presented in Pickart et al. (2010) for polynya-origin water feeding the head of Herald Canyon in 2004, suggests that in order to fully understand the source of the winter water in the canyon we have to consider sources other than Bering Strait.

-554 Northern sources of winter water
+4.2.2.
+Northern sources of winter water

-Using the 2004 RUSALCA shipboard data, together with ice concentration data and a 555 numerical model, Pickart et al. (2010) argued that the winter water feeding Herald Canyon at 556 the time of the survey emanated from the Wrangel Island polynya.
-In particular, it was 557 suggested that dense water from the polynya (on the northwest side of the island) was 558 559 advected by the prevailing anti-cyclonic circulation around the island, forming a reservoir of winter water draining into the western side of the canyon head.
-Progressing northward, the 560 561 winter water then transposed to the eastern flank of the canyon before exiting the mouth.
-However, Pickart et al. (2010) also noted that dense winter water was entering the mouth of 562 563 the canyon on the western side (which presumably recirculated before progressing very far into the canyon).
-The source of this water remains unknown, although the additional data 564 565 available in the present study allows us to shed further light on this.
+Using the 2004 RUSALCA shipboard data, together with ice concentration data and a numerical model, Pickart et al. (2010) argued that the NVWW feeding Herald Canyon at the time of the survey emanated from the Wrangel Island polynya.
+In particular, it was suggested that dense water from the polynya (on the northwest side of the island) was advected by the prevailing anti-cyclonic circulation around the island, forming a reservoir of NVWW draining into the western side of the canyon head.
+Progressing northward, the winter water then transposed to the eastern flank of the canyon before exiting the mouth.
+However, Pickart et al. (2010) also noted that dense winter water was entering the mouth of the canyon on the western side (which presumably recirculated before progressing very far into the canyon).
+The source of this NVWW remains unknown, although the additional data available in the present study allows us to shed further light on this.

-567 In 2008, NVWW was found at the two northern sections in Herald Canyon (sections IV and V, Fig. 6b).
-NVWW was also present that year to the west of the canyon (sections VIIs 568 569 and VIIN, Fig. 10a), and the geostrophic shear was consistent with NVWW progressing eastward towards the canyon as a bottom-intensified flow.
-This suggests that part of the 570 571 dense winter water entering the mouth of the canyon on its western flank in 2008 emanated from a shelfbreak current along the East Siberian Sea.
-In that case, the source of the water 572 573 would likely be the East Siberian shelf.
-Using data from the same 2008 survey, Anderson et al. (2013) argued that ice formation and brine rejection formed winter water on parts of the 574 575 East Siberian shelf.
-This dense winter water would subsequently lead to an eastward-flowing buoyancy-driven current at the edge of the shelf (Gawarkiewicz and Chapman, 1995), 576 577 advecting the water into Herald Canyon.
-It should be remembered, however, that wind could influence the behavior of such a jet, which is known to be the case for both the Chukchi 578 shelfbreak jet (Corlett and Pickart, 2017) and the Beaufort shelfbreak jet (Pickart et al., 579 2009).
-580
+In 2008, NVWW was found at the two northern sections in Herald Canyon (sections IV and V, Fig. 6b).
+NVWW was also present that year to the west of the canyon (sections VII_s and VII_N, Fig. 10a), and the geostrophic shear was consistent with NVWW progressing eastward towards the canyon as a bottom-intensified flow.
+This suggests that part of the dense winter water entering the mouth of the canyon on its western flank in 2008 emanated from a shelfbreak current along the East Siberian Sea.
+In that case, the origin of the water would likely be the East Siberian shelf.
+Using data from the same 2008 survey,